Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Conclusions

+The method described here was used recently in Refs.~\cite{Sfairopoulos2023,Sfairopoulos2023b}, where the ground state phase transitions of various spin models were characterised for large system sizes.
+We foresee that our approach will be useful for numerical investigations of glassy models, where non-local updates could be difficult to formulate.
 While the method we used here is based on local updates, the key property is not locality but simplicity, which allows the sampling of exact trajectory moves by solving \era{K_opt}{R_opt} that define the Doob dynamics.
 It would be interesting to find other (perhaps non-local) moves that also solve \era{K_opt}{R_opt}.
 While finding exact updates might prove difficult, one might be able to formulate an approximately optimal dynamics, with the error accounted for in an acceptance test, such as Metropolis in a TPS scheme.
 The difficulty here is finding a dynamics which provides improvements in sampling while defined in terms of transition rates which remain computationally cheap (perhaps building on the use of tensor networks for optimal sampling \cite{Causer2022}).
+A second proposition could be to implement more advanced sampling methods to overcome local minima, such as {\em parallel tempering}.
+While this could present some technical challenges, it might be advantageous for the sampling of glassy models.